Daugherty lab

-home | people | research | extension | publications | extension resources
+home | people | research | extension | publications | extension resources | data & docs

 Research in the lab is motivated by the need for a mechanistic understanding of the biotic and abiotic effects driving spatiotemporal patterns in insect or disease dynamics, with a goal toward mitigating impacts to agricultural, natural, and urban ecosystems.
 Our research draws from concepts and methods in invasion biology, plant-insect interactions, disease ecology, quantitative ecology, and regulatory entomology.
-This typically involves asking basic ecological questions, using experiments or field surveys complemented by a bit of modeling, in applied biological systems
+This typically involves asking basic ecological questions, using experiments or field surveys complemented by a bit of modeling, in applied systems

-The following sections highlight some recent projects
+The following sections highlight a handful of recent research projects

 Geospatial analysis of insect invasions

 State and federal regulatory agencies often conduct large-scale monitoring programs to track the spatial extent of plant and animal invasions.
 This information is typically used to define regulatory response, such as what areas to quarantine or prioritize for treatment.
-We have been repurposing these robust datasets, leveraging them to gain additional insights into the climatic, landscape, and anthropogenic factors driving invasion dynamics.
+We have been repurposing these robust datasets, leveraging them to gain additional insights into the climatic, landscape, and anthropogenic factors driving invasions.
 For example, we've used a combination of geospatial tools and habitat suitability modeling to reconstruct the successful eradication of the European grapevine moth (Lobesia botrana), quantify the strength of urban spillover by the Asian citrus psyllid (Diaphorina citri) into commercial citrus groves, and generate predictions for the risk of establishment by a moth pest complex in vineyards along the West Coast

 100 Chapman Hall